CDLUC3/dmsp_backend_prototype/README.md

 - Drop the tables: `./data-migrations/nuke-db.sh`
 - Rebuild the tables and seed them: `./data-migrations/process.sh`

+## Querying Apollo Server

+You can interact with the Apollo server from your external system by submitting requests to any of the server's GraphQL queries or mutations.

+Please review the latest [GraphQL Schema files](https://github.com/CDLUC3/dmsp_backend_prototype/tree/main/src/schemas) for a list of the the up-to-date data types, queries and mutations available.

+### If your system is written in JS or TS

+We recommend making use of the [official Apollo Client](https://www.apollographql.com/docs/react) to handle communications with this Apollo server implementation.

+You can also run `npm run generate` on this repository to generate the `src/types.ts` file and import the types into your application.

 ## Development

 The local development environment is encapsulated within a docker container.
 To build and run the development Docker containers: